 Review the Green Workplace Program pages and contact sustainbility@carleton to register to take part.

 Meet with the Office of Energy and Sustainability’s Sustainable Office Program team to go through the program and the checklist.

 Step 4: Checklist of Actions

 Complete the themed checklist of actions which covers the key topic areas and identifies sustainable practices for your workplace.
-Answer as best as possible in order for your workplace to become certified and remember to save often.
+Answer in the best way possible in order for your workplace to become certified and remember to save often.
 Send your completed file to email@example.com for a final review.